Our mission and vision statements describe our purpose and our direction.

 The following six values describe how gospel centrality is fleshed out in the life of our church.

-We Are Gracious: Autumn’s beauty is due to the diverse mixture of trees which bear leaves from a broad spectrum of colors.
+We Are Gracious: Autumn’s beauty is due to the diverse mixture of trees that bear leaves from a broad spectrum of colors.
 The same can be said of the church: our beauty is not found in uniformity, but in unity-in-diversity.
-Grace entails loving and pursuing unity with others who exhibit different levels of spiritual maturity/development, endure different struggles, have different gifts, and hold different convictions on matters in which Scripture is silent (Romans 14:1-23).
+Community is a means through which God develops Christ-like character within his people (cf. Ephesians 4:1-6).
+Grace is necessary in order for a Christ-honoring community to flourish, because a shared commitment to grace allows us to pursue unity with others who exhibit different levels of spiritual maturity/development, who endure different struggles, who have different gifts, and who hold different convictions on matters in which Scripture is silent (Romans 14:1-23).

-We Are Missional: As the trees atop a towering ridgeline serve as a vantage point for navigation and direction, we endeavor that our life together will point the people of our community out of darkness and towards the marvelous light of Christ (1 Peter 2:9-12).
-And as leaves fly off of trees at the conclusion of the autumn season, we believe that our witness consists of more than attracting people to “come and see” our life together; we are called of God to “go and be” Christ’s witnesses in our lives, in our community, and to the ends of the earth (Matt.
+We Are Missional: as a towering ridgeline serves as a vantage point for navigation and direction, we aim for our lives – both individually and together – to point the people of our community out of darkness and towards the marvelous light of Christ (1 Peter 2:9-12).
+Furthermore, as leaves fly off of trees at the conclusion of the Autumn season, we believe that our witness consists of more than attracting people to “come and see” our life together; we are called of God to “go and be” Christ’s witnesses in our lives, in our community, and to the ends of the earth (Matt.
 28:18-20).

-We Are Missional: As the trees atop a towering ridgeline serve as a vantage point for navigation and direction, we endeavor that our life together will point the people of our community out of darkness and towards the marvelous light of Christ (1 Peter 2:9-12).
-And as leaves fly off of trees at the conclusion of the autumn season, we believe that our witness consists of more than attracting people to “come and see” our life together; we are called of God to “go and be” Christ’s witnesses in our lives, in our community, and to the ends of the earth (Matt.
+We Are Missional: as a towering ridgeline serves as a vantage point for navigation and direction, we aim for our lives – both individually and together – to point the people of our community out of darkness and towards the marvelous light of Christ (1 Peter 2:9-12).
+Furthermore, as leaves fly off of trees at the conclusion of the Autumn season, we believe that our witness consists of more than attracting people to “come and see” our life together; we are called of God to “go and be” Christ’s witnesses in our lives, in our community, and to the ends of the earth (Matt.
 28:18-20).

 We Abide: Before leaves are in color, they bud and bloom through their connection to their source of life (the tree).
 Similarly, before the gospel calls us to bear fruit for Jesus, the gospel invites us to abide with Jesus – and in abiding, we bear much fruit that he desires (John 15:1-11).

-We Self-sacrifice: The beauty of autumn foliage results from leaves which are dying.
+We Self-sacrifice: the beauty of Autumn foliage results from leaves that are dying.
 In the same way, we believe that the Christ-life is most beautiful – for ourselves, for our brothers and sisters, and for the world – when it’s lived in a posture of self-sacrifice (Philippians 2:1-11).
+This self-sacrifice will be the natural, Spirit-led product of our shared commitment to abide deeply in Christ.

-We Self-sacrifice: The beauty of autumn foliage results from leaves which are dying.
+We Self-sacrifice: the beauty of Autumn foliage results from leaves that are dying.
 In the same way, we believe that the Christ-life is most beautiful – for ourselves, for our brothers and sisters, and for the world – when it’s lived in a posture of self-sacrifice (Philippians 2:1-11).
+This self-sacrifice will be the natural, Spirit-led product of our shared commitment to abide deeply in Christ.